How to Systemize Business Process

 4. Assign Clear Roles & Responsibilities

-Use the RACI Framework (Responsible, Accountable, Consulted, Informed) to ensure accountability.
+Use the RACI Framework (Responsible, Accountable, Consulted, Informed) to ensure accountability for all roles.

 5. Train Your Team